tbrlpld/100-days-of-code/log.md

 ### Today's Progress
-Watched video lessons on @SQLAlchemy #100DaysOfWeb @TalkPython @PyBites The definition of relationships and of the base class seem a little complex 😒 Hope i'll get it soon.
+Watched video lessons on @SQLAlchemy #100DaysOfWeb @TalkPython @PyBites The definition of relationships and of the base class seem a little complex 😒 Hope I'll get it soon.

 ### Thoughts
 Gonna try to get some coding done tomorrow.